+- North of the MDS site (south of Rolleston);

-- North of Rolleston; and - Between Rolleston and Emerald.
+- North of Rolleston; and

+- Between Rolleston and Emerald.

 Investigations of recent imagery confirms these areas as containing well defined fields, significant infrastructure (roads, water & power sources) to support cropping and higher agricultural land uses (PALUs).
 However, analysis of images of the MDS project area from 2003, 2006 and 2011 (Appendix D) revealed no PALU within the footprint of the mine.